United States Capitol: Art

-Since 1856, the Capitol has featured some the most prominent art in the United States, including Italian American artist Constantino Brumidi, whose murals are located in the hallways of the first floor of the Senate side of the Capitol.
+Since 1856, the Capitol has featured some of the most prominent art in the United States, including Italian American artist Constantino Brumidi, whose murals are located in the hallways of the first floor of the Senate side of the Capitol.
 The murals, known as the Brumidi Corridors, reflect great moments and people in United States history.
 Among the original works are those depicting Benjamin Franklin, John Fitch, Robert Fulton, and events such as the Cession of Louisiana.
 Also decorating the walls are animals, insects and natural flora indigenous to the United States.
 Brumidi's design left many spaces open so future events in United States history could be added.
 Among those added are the Spirit of St. Louis, the Moon landing, and the Space Shuttle Challenger crew.

 Brumidi also worked within the Rotunda.
 He painted The Apotheosis of Washington beneath the top of the dome, and also the Frieze of American History.
 The Apotheosis of Washington was completed in 11 months and painted by Brumidi while suspended nearly 180 ft in the air.
 It is said to be the first attempt by the United States to deify a founding father.
 Washington is depicted surrounded by 13 maidens in an inner ring with many Greek and Roman gods and goddesses below him in a second ring.
 The frieze is located around the inside of the base of the dome and is a chronological, pictorial history of the United States from the landing of Christopher Columbus to the Wright Brothers's flight in Kitty Hawk, North Carolina.
 The frieze was started in 1878 and was not completed until 1953.
 The frieze was therefore painted by four different artists: Brumidi, Filippo Costaggini, Charles Ayer Whipple, and Allyn Cox.
 The final scenes depicted in the fresco had not yet occurred when Brumidi began his Frieze of the United States History.